Almipartner/core/README.md

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/211/badge.svg)](https://scan.coverity.com/projects/211) [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/307/badge)](https://bestpractices.coreinfrastructure.org/projects/307)

 AlterOffice is an integrated office suite based on copyleft licenses and compatible with most document formats and standards.
-Libreoffice is backed by The Document Foundation, which represents a large independent community of enterprises, developers and other volunteers moved by the common goal of bringing to the market the best software
+AlterOffice is backed by The Document Foundation, which represents a large independent community of enterprises, developers and other volunteers moved by the common goal of bringing to the market the best software